DennisSchweizer/YoutubeDownloader/readme.md

 This executable loads either videos or music from a provided link to a Youtube video.
-It uses the repos [libvideo by omansak](https://github.com/omansak/libvideo) and wraps its functionalities in a GUI.
+It uses the repos [YoutubeExplode by Tyrrrz](https://github.com/Tyrrrz/YoutubeExplode)) and wraps its functionalities in a GUI.

 ToDos:
 - [] implement pause button
 - [] refactor and try to merge functionalitites of parallel and sequential download
 - [] improve controls -> scaling windows
-- [] add age verification fix
 - [] split GUI functions from basic functions
 - [] try to merge best audio file with best video file